 So how does alcohol cause brain damage and dementia?
 Here are some possible explanations:

-Alcohol damages the frontal lobes - the parts of the brain that get damaged with dementia.
+Alcohol damages the frontal lobes, the parts of the brain that get damaged with dementia.
 Evidence suggests a loss of white matter and neurons (brain cells) in these areas and a reduction in brain size (brain atrophy).

 Hypertension or high blood pressure is a vascular condition that develops with heavy drinking.
 It causes blood vessels to constrict and narrow, reducing blood flow to the brain.
 This can deplete the brain's much-needed oxygen and slowly damage it over time.
-Eventually, this can lead to vascular dementia.
+Eventually, it can lead to vascular dementia.

 Excessive alcohol consumption gradually develops into liver disease.
 This impairs the liver’s ability to filter toxins and dispose of them.
 Toxins like ammonia build up in the bloodstream and make their way to the brain.
-These toxins cause permanent or temporary brain injury, resulting in hepatic encephalopathy — a known risk factor of dementia.1
+These toxins cause permanent or temporary brain injury, resulting in hepatic encephalopathy, a known risk factor of dementia.1

 Some researchers argue that while it causes symptoms similar to Alzheimer’s, it doesn’t meet the criteria for dementia.3 However, there is evidence that liver disease causes brain lesions and cognitive decline, even without hepatic encephalopathy.4,5

-Some physical effects of alcohol include:
+Some physical effects of alcohol consumption include: